 Andrea Grant is a Canadian-born writer and multimedia artist of mixed-blood Coast Salish Native ancestry.
-Her artistic reputation comes from a unique melding of mythological stories, poems, photography, video, spoken word audio, and live performances designed to create a dynamic expression that can be understood on many levels.
+Her artistic reputation comes from a unique melding of mythological stories, poems, photography, film, spoken word audio, and live performances designed to create a dynamic expression that can be understood on many levels.

 Throughout, her work is deeply informed by her First Nations heritage, where she often weaves together traditional Coast Salish legends and classic fairytales which are infused with multicultural and feminist influences.
 Due to this blended point of view, her writing is often described as being that of a “Modern Native.”

 Grant studied Creative Writing at Kwantlen University College and has been awarded several prestigious First Nations Storyteller grants from the Canada Council for the Arts, as well as grants from the B.C.
 Arts Council and the First Peoples’ Cultural Council.